A parade for vegetables?

 Where will the floats come from?

-How will this affect
+How does this event affect

 What if I don't want to be a vegetable?